 About and

-Wakaba Oto is an editorial intern at Ms. and is completing her undergraduate degree in English and journalism at Fordham University.
-She is passionate about investigative journalism, with a focus on uncovering misconduct in government and corporate sectors.
-She has roots in Amsterdam and Tokyo.
+Wakaba Oto is an editorial intern at Ms. and is completing her undergraduate degree at Fordham University.
+She is also a contributing writer at the Tokyo Weekender, and is passionate about investigative journalism with a focus on uncovering institutional misconduct.
+She has roots in Amsterdam, Tokyo, and New York City.

 Kiara Alvarez is an editorial intern at Ms. and student at Smith College, focusing on History and Women and Gender Studies.
 Her academic and writing interests include transnational feminism, environmental justice, histories of gender and sexuality, and feminist pop culture analysis.